50ButtonsEach/flic-cloud-buttons-documentation/README.md

 They can either be added to an individual button or to a button group.
 Fields set in a button group can be overridden at button level to allow for additional level of control.

+A Flic Cloud button requires these 4 Metadata fields to be set in the form of a JSON string:

 ```
 {
   "__fcb_icon": ICON_URL,